Best Performance by an Actress in a Supporting Role 1973

 Doxie in A Cup of Change 1987

 First Character As A Madam.
 The Second Character Is A Prostitute

-In 1961 Eileen appeared in the PBS series “Play of the Week,” an anthology series that showcased different productions by playwrights.
+In 1961 Eileen appeared in the PBS series “Play of the Week,” an anthology series showcasing different playwrights’ productions.
 Her contribution was “Four by Tennessee,” a series of four short plays by Tennessee Williams.
-Her segment was, “Hello, From Bertha” from Tennessee Williams collection of short plays from “27 Wagons Full Of Cotton.”
-Eileen played a Madam who is trying to evict a sick prostitute from her brothel because she isn’t pulling in her weight by not turning enough tricks.
+Her segment was “Hello, From Bertha” from the Tennessee Williams collection of short plays from “27 Wagons Full Of Cotton.”
+Eileen played a Madam trying to evict a sick prostitute from her brothel because she wasn’t pulling in her weight by not turning enough tricks.